 Key Takeaways

-• Understanding inheritance tax laws can help you make informed decisions about your family’s future.
+- Understanding inheritance tax laws — and how the nil rate band has been frozen since 2009 — can help you make informed decisions about your family’s future.

-• Proper planning can minimise tax liabilities and maximise the wealth passed on to your heirs.
+- Proper planning, including the use of trusts, can minimise tax liabilities and maximise the wealth passed on to your beneficiaries.

-• Seeking professional guidance can help you navigate the complexities of inheritance tax.
+- Seeking specialist guidance from a qualified estate planning professional can help you navigate the complexities of inheritance tax.

 Understanding Inheritance Tax Basics

 Married couples often face significant decisions regarding inheritance tax, making it essential to understand its core principles.
-Inheritance tax, often referred to as estate tax in the US, is a federal tax on the transfer of a deceased person’s estate.
-It encompasses property transferred via a will or according to state intestacy laws.
+Inheritance tax (IHT) is a tax charged by HMRC on the value of a person’s estate when they die, and in some cases on certain lifetime transfers.
+It applies to all assets including property, savings, investments, and personal possessions.

 What is Inheritance Tax?